Waziup/learning-center-content/content/en/solutions/fire_smoke_detection/guide.md

 At this point, all we need to do is flash the above code to the Wazidev and place the entire unit in our desired room/space for sensing.

-Since we used ```xlpp.addTemperature(2, smokeVal);``` for the smoke or gas values, we have to remane the sensor on the wazigate for clarity as shown below.
+Since we used ```xlpp.addTemperature(2, smokeVal);``` for the smoke or gas values, we have to rename the sensor on the wazigate for clarity as shown below.

 ![Remaning Smoke Sensor](./media/smoke_val.png)